-Samples that come back disease-free are then stored at the center—red cells last in a 6 ºC refrigerator for up to 42 days; platelets remain at room temperature in agitators up to five days (and are frozen for up to a year)—until they are shipped to a hospital for use.
+Samples that come back disease-free are then stored at the center—red cells last in a 6 ºC refrigerator for up to 42 days; platelets remain at room temperature in agitators up to five days; plasma can be frozen for up to a year—until they are shipped to a hospital for use.

-The tiny, disc-shaped particles inside your blood help it to clot.
-They’re needed for patients with diseases (such as aplastic anemia and leukemia) that hamper the body’s ability to clot and patients who are undergoing major surgeries.
+Platelets are the tiny, disc-shaped particles inside your blood that help it to clot.
+They're needed for patients with diseases such as aplastic anemia and leukemia that hamper the body's ability to clot and for patients who are undergoing major surgeries.
 Platelets are separated from your red blood cells after you donate and can only be stored up to five days.
 Thus, maintaining a large enough supply can be an issue.

 It depends on the situation.
 According to the American Red Cross, the average red blood cell transfusion is roughly 3 pints, but a single car accident victim could need up to 100 pints.